kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 - **RUNNABLE**: once we call `T.start()`, it means that the thread scheduler is free to give a time slice of the CPU to the thread so that this thread can execute its task
 	- **BLOCKED**: when the thread is blocked at the entrance of a synchronized block **because the key of a lock object is not available**, it is in a blocked state and the **thread scheduler will not try to awake this thread as long as the key is not available**.
 	-  **WAITING**: using `wait()` call, in this case the thread is **parked in a waitingn list and can be awakended only by a notify call**
-	- **TIMED_WAITING**:  using a `sleep(millisecond)` or `wait(millisecond)` call,
+	- **TIMED_WAITING**:  using a `sleep(timeout millisecond)` or `wait(timeout millisecond)` call, at the end of its timeout, the thread will be automatically modified by the system and in this case, this thread will be awakened without calling the `notify` method
 - **TERMINATED**: once the task is completed, this thread enters the Terminated state, in which the thread scheduler knows that the thread should not be run anymore.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2NTkxOTc4MywtMTg5MTYwODc3OSwxNz
+eyJoaXN0b3J5IjpbMzMwMTAwOTk5LC0xODkxNjA4Nzc5LDE3ND
-QxNjE1MTYwLC0yMTM3NzM4OTI1LC0yMjQyMTk2ODMsLTQ4NjY5
+E2MTUxNjAsLTIxMzc3Mzg5MjUsLTIyNDIxOTY4MywtNDg2Njky
-MjAxMCw1MjQxOTc3OCwtNjUwNjU5MjkxLC0yMDg4NzQ2NjEyXX
+MDEwLDUyNDE5Nzc4LC02NTA2NTkyOTEsLTIwODg3NDY2MTJdfQ
-0=
+==
 -->